France, UK Insurers Say They Won’t Cover Alzheimer’s Drug Leqembi

-Despite approval from the UK health authority, the UK’s state-run insurer won’t pay for Alzheimer’s drugs Leqembi and Kisunla.
-The decision is not yet final.
+Despite approval from the UK health authority, the UK’s state-run insurer doesn't want to pay for Alzheimer's drugs Leqembi and Kisunla.
+France follows suit.

 The UK has socialized healthcare and covers drugs for patients.
 In 2024, the country’s healthcare regulator, National Institute for Health and Care Excellence (NICE) issued draft guidance indicating that the agency wasn’t planning on covering the cost of Leqembi for patients, because the drug’s treatment benefits to patients are considered too small, and on top of that, regulators said, the long-term impact of the drug is unknown.
 The drug would cost tens of thousands of pounds per year out of pocket.
 Leqembi’s drugmaker, Eisai, appealed the decision, and in the meantime, the agency also assessed whether they’d cover Lilly’s Kisunla.

-Now, NICE has reaffirmed its position on Leqembi — and has stated it will not cover Kisunla either, with the agency saying the drugs’ benefits “remain too small to justify the additional cost.”
+In June, NICE reaffirmed its position on Leqembi — and stated it will not cover Kisunla either, with the agency saying the drugs’ benefits “remain too small to justify the additional cost.”

 According to a spokesperon at NICE, the data that the drugmakers provided to the agency’s independent committee of appraisers was not convincing enough to prove the expensive drugs’ value, safety, and efficacy.